hujhax/austin-improv-wiki/Shows/Strange Worlds Episodes/The Grey Bishop -  The Ruby and the Tiger.md

+---
+description: "This was the first Strange Worlds story about The Grey..."
+---
 This was the first [[Shows/Strange Worlds|Strange Worlds]] story about The Grey Bishop.
 It was improvised on March 2nd, 2013.

 ## Episode Summary